InfraSIM/docs/docs/get_start.rst

 Then set the ``boot_order`` as ``c`` then start the node::

-    set the boot_order = c in the YAML configuration file sudo infrasim node start
+    set the boot_order: c in the YAML configuration file sudo infrasim node start

 or send the ipmitool command after the node start like the following::